rindow/rindow.github.io/_neuralnetworks/install.md

 ---------------------
 Rindow Neural Networks has been tested in the following operating environment.

-- PHP 8.0, 8.1 (If you want to use it on PHP 7.x environment, please use Release 1.x.)
+- PHP 8.0, 8.1, 8.2(If you want to use it on PHP 7.x environment, please use Release 1.x.)
 - Windows 10 20H2 or later.
 - Ubuntu 18.04, 20.04, 22.04
 - AMD/Intel CPU/APU 64bit(SSE2 or later)